vdelachaux/classes/Documentation/menu.md

-.append()     | Appends new menu item to the menu .insert()     | Inserts new menu item into the menu .line()       | Appends a menu line to the menu .remove()     | Deletes the menu item
+.append()     | Appends new menu item to the menu .insert()     | Inserts new menu item into the menu .line()       | Appends a menu line to the menu .method()     | Sets the 4D project method associated with a menu item .action()     | Associates a standard action with a menu item .shortcut()   | Sets the shortcut key associated with a menu item .icon()       | Sets the icon associated with a menu item .remove()     | Deletes the menu item
 .release()    | Removes the menu from memory
 .count()      | Returns the number of menu items present in the menu